 The deadline for submission was February 15th, 2014.

-- A panel of professional writers will select one prose and one poetry winner.
+- A panel of professional writers selected two winners.

 - Winners will be published in the May 2014 issue of Maine Magazine.

-- A $200 cash prize will be awarded to one grand prize winner.
+- A $200 cash prize will be awarded to each winner.

-- The grand prize winner will read their piece at our 2014 Big Night Event.
+- The winners will be invited to read their piece at our 2014 Big Night Event.

-Listen to the winners of last year's contest:
+Listen to the winners of the 2013 contest read their work: